James Melville Babington

-Biography
+Early life and military career

 Babington was born in Scotland at Hanley House, Corstorphine, on 31 July 1854 to William Babington (1826–1913) and Augusta Mary Melville (1832–1913), daughter of James Moncrieff Melville, writer to the signet.
 His ancestors were of the Anglo-Irish branch of the Babington family.
 He was a cousin to Sir Anthony Babington.

 In September 1873, Babington was commissioned as a lieutenant in the 16th Lancers, known as the Scarlets.
 From 1877 to 1880 he was Adjutant of the regiment, the future CIGS William Robertson serving in the ranks under him.
 In 1884 he accompanied Sir Charles Warren on the Bechuanaland Expedition, where he was "honourably mentioned".
-From January 1889 to July 1890, Captain Babington was Aide-de-camp to Sir Evelyn Wood when the latter was commanding at Aldershot.
+From January 1889, when he was seconded from his regiment in order to serve on the staff, to July 1890, Captain Babington was aide-de-camp to Sir Evelyn Wood when the latter was commanding at Aldershot.
 This post was both a liberal military education and a marked compliment to the Lancer's ability: Sir Evelyn was known to surround himself with only the most capable of officers.
 Returning as a major to regimental duty, Babington succeeded to the command of the 16th Lancers in 1892.
-From 1896 to 1899 he was Assistant Adjutant-General in India.
-Returning to England he was Staff Commander of the Cavalry Brigade at Aldershot.
+He was appointed to succeed Major Horace Smith-Dorrien, later a general, as an assistant adjutant general in India and was promoted to colonel on 1 April 1896.
+He held this appointment until 1899.
+Returning to England, he was staff commander of the Cavalry Brigade at Aldershot.

+Second Boer War

-During the Second Boer War, Babington commanded the 1st Cavalry Brigade.
-He took part in the Battle of Magersfontein on 10–11 December 1899, in which the defending Boer force defeated the advancing British forces amongst heavy casualties for the latter.
+During the Second Boer War, Babington was promoted to major general on the staff and took command of the 1st Cavalry Brigade, part of Lieutenant General Sir John French's Cavalry Division, being granted the local rank of major general whilst employed in this role.
+He took part in the Battle of Magersfontein on 10–11 December, in which the defending Boer force defeated the advancing British forces amongst heavy casualties for the latter.
 Babington was mentioned in the despatch from Lord Methuen describing the battle.
 In February 1900 he was severely criticised for his part in the battle of Koodoosberg.
 Richard Danes reports:

 "So Macdonald’s plan failed.
 Not by any fault of his own, but purely owing to the fact that Brigadier-General Babington declined to hurry his cattle.
 FieldMarshal Lord Roberts liked men who could move when movement was necessary, and the first thing he did on hearing of Babington’s failure was to supersede him in his command."

 He was regarded as an expert in the management and deployment of every sort of mounted troop, and he later gained many a decisive victory in South Africa, earning himself a name to be feared among the Boers.
 He left South Africa in September 1901, returning to England in early October.